xlladdins/xll_tws/README.md

 	#define EWRAPPER_VIRTUAL_IMPL {} // =0
 ```
 This makes it possible to inherit from `EWrapper` and override only the methods
-you are interested in for recieiving data from the IB Gateway server.
+you are interested in for receiving data from the IB Gateway server.

 The [`EClientSocket`](https://interactivebrokers.github.io/tws-api/classIBApi_1_1EClientSocket.html)
 class is used to connect to the IB Gateway server and request data.
 It inherits from